-- you can decide how your assets are shared - if you don't have a Will, the law says who gets what - if you're an unmarried couple (whether or not it's a same-sex relationship), you can make sure your partner is provided for - if you're divorced, you can decide whether to leave anything to your former partner - you can make sure you don't pay more inheritance tax than necessary - several people could make a claim on your estate when you die because they depend on you financially - you want to include a trust in your Will (perhaps to provide for young children or a disabled person, save tax, or simply protect your assets in some way after you die) - your permanent home is not in the UK or you are not a British citizen - you live here but you have overseas property - you own all or part of a business Before you write a Will, it's a good idea to think about what you want included in it.
+- You can decide how your assets are shared - if you don't have a Will, the law says who gets what - If you're an unmarried couple (whether or not it's a same-sex relationship), you can make sure your partner is provided for - If you're divorced, you can decide whether to leave anything to your former partner - You can make sure you don't pay more Inheritance Tax than necessary - Several people could make a claim on your estate when you die because they depend on you financially - You want to include a trust in your Will (perhaps to provide for young children or a disabled person, save tax, or simply protect your assets in some way after you die) - Your permanent home is not in the UK or you are not a British citizen - You live here but you have overseas property - You own all or part of a business Before you write a Will, it's a good idea to think about what you want included in it.
 You should consider:

-- how much money and what property and possessions you have - who you want to benefit from your Will - who should look after any children under 18 years of age - who is going to sort out your estate and carry out your wishes after your death (your executor) PASSING ON YOUR ESTATE An executor is the person responsible for passing on your estate.
+- How much money and what property and possessions you have - Who you want to benefit from your Will - Who should look after any children under 18 years of age - Who is going to sort out your estate and carry out your wishes after your death (your executor) Passing on your estate An executor is the person responsible for passing on your estate.
 You can appoint an executor by naming them in your Will.
 The courts can also appoint other people to be responsible for doing this job.
 Once you've made your Will, it is important to keep it in a safe place and tell your executor, close friend or relative where it is.
-REVIEW YOUR WILL It is advisable to review your Will every five years and after any major change in your life, such as getting separated, married or divorced, having a child, or moving house.
+Review your Will It is advisable to review your Will every five years and after any major change in your life such as getting separated, married or divorced, having a child, or moving house.
 Any change must be by 'codicil' (an addition, amendment or supplement to a Will) or by making a new Will.

-A Will is also vital if you have children or dependants who may not be able to care for themselves.
-Power of Attorney Providing the legal authority to act on your behalf A Power of Attorney is a legal document that allows you to give someone else the legal authority to act on your behalf.
+When making an LPA, you are permitting someone to act on your behalf when you are no longer mentally capable of making decisions on your behalf.
+POWER OF ATTORNEY Permitting someone to act on your behalf A Power of Attorney is a legal document that allows you to give someone else the legal authority to act on your behalf.
 There are several different types of Power of Attorney.
-A Lasting Power of Attorney (LPA) (previously called an 'Enduring Power of Attorney') allows your attorneys to make decisions for you when you no longer wish to, or when you lack the mental capacity to do so.
+A Lasting Power of Attorney (LPA), previously called an 'Enduring Power of Attorney', allows your attorneys to make decisions for you when you no longer wish to, or when you lack the mental capacity to do so.
 When making an LPA, you are permitting someone to act on your behalf when you are no longer mentally capable of making decisions on your behalf.
 There are two different types of LPA: